-Both external and internal biosecurity should be optimal and implemented before the start of an eradication programme in order to reduce the risk of introducing the pathogen in a farm and to avoid further spreading within a positive farm.
+Both external and internal biosecurity should be optimal and implemented before the start of an eradication program in order to reduce the risk of introducing the pathogen in a farm and to avoid further spreading within a positive farm.
 Planning ahead is key to stop the faecal-oral infection route successfully.

 - External biosecurity - The health status of purchased animals needs to be certified and all quarantine rules respected.
 A strict distinction between possibly 'dirty' vectors (such as trucks, persons, boots and materials) that may be transmitting the bacteria and the 'clean' herd by clearly indicated barriers is indispensable.
 Make sure that trucks entering the farm are cleaned, disinfected and dry and that the drivers do not enter the house when pigs are loaded.
 The place for the disposal of cadavers should always be properly cleaned and disinfected.
 A single entrance with a shower as well as overalls and boots provided on farm are a must to avoid (re-)introduction of the pathogen.

 - Internal biosecurity - Correct cleaning, disinfection and drying of the environment is key to stop further transmission within the farm, along with a strict all-in-all-out policy and vacancy management.
 Footbaths and general hygiene in the sheds and in the adjacent areas are crucial.
 Rodent control should be established in advance as the pathogen can survive for up to six months in mice and two days in rats.
 Dogs, cats, birds and flies can also transmit the bacteria and should be kept away from the herd.
 Stress caused by high density housing, mixture of animals, feed changes, inappropriate climate control and concurrent enteric infections facilitate outbreaks of dysentery.
 Daily tasks should be performed with respect of the logical work lines.
-The sows should be washed and the slurry pits emptied before the start of the elimination programme.
+The sows should be washed and the slurry pits emptied before the start of the elimination program.

 Eradication is by far the most effective and cost-efficient way to improve technical performance, depending on the severity of the clinical symptoms.
 Each eradication protocol should be based on the farm-specific production system.
 Logically, indoor housing, multi-site pig production and batch farrowing systems increase the success rate.
 On the other hand, group housing of sows favours further spreading.
-A tailor-made programme should be written down and all biosecurity measures and the exact instructions for treatment should be mentioned.
+A tailor-made program should be written down and all biosecurity measures and the exact instructions for treatment should be mentioned.
 The reason for each separate step of the protocol should be clearly explained to all the farm staff and evaluated on a regular basis.

 - Total depopulation and repopulation